 How to fix mistakes: Try pop-up forms pop-up forms to informing visitors about marketing activities (discounts, promotions, etc.).

 The moment the video and audio autoplay appeared, it raised a lot of UX-related questions.
 For some time, the Flash technology was a monopolist on the multimedia content market, but the appearance of HTML5 changed the situation.

-Of course, the author speaks ironically, but very often people harm their UX design with this technology.
+Of course, the author speaks ironically, but people often harm their UX design with this technology.
 In most cases, it’s better to allow users to choose whether they want to play something.
-If you still insist on the autoplay, consider a few nuances that will save your customers from frustration.
+If you still insist on autoplay, consider a few nuances that will save your customers from frustration.
 Firstly, warn users that now the audio or video will start playing.
 Secondly, let them manage the process.
 HTML5 allows doing this.

 The second thing is that the very implementation of this idea is quite difficult and requires good designing skills.
 Otherwise, you risk getting the result like in the screenshot above.
 Would you stay on a website after seeing such UI design of the main page?

-4. Wrong forms
+14. Wrong forms

 Web forms are very widely used.
 Providing contact information, registration, authorization…the list of possible usages is far from exhaustive.
 Yet even with such a simple element as forms, you can make a whole series of UX mistakes.

 An excessive number of questions can make shoppers close the form before filling it.
 You should have a good understanding of the form’s purpose and know the optimum number of questions.
 A conspicuous example is a startup selling used cars.
 Despite good technical solutions, buyers still didn’t register and purchase on the website because of its poor UX design.
 The thing is that for registration, they needed to fill out a terribly long form with several pages.
 The buyers reacted predictably and went to competitors.